ZiggyCreatures/FusionCache/docs/NamedCaches.md

 _customersCache.Set("Foo123", myCustomer)
 ```

-Normally the answer would be yes, but in this case si a resounding "nope!".
+Normally the answer would be yes, but in this case is a resounding "nope!".

 Because our new friend `CacheKeyPrefix` enters the scene.

-### Cache Key Prefix
+### 🔑 Cache Key Prefix

-If you notice in the code above we also added `WithCacheKeyPrefix()`: that tells FusionCache to add a prefix to each cache keys we will pass it, solving the issue automatically.
+If you notice in the code above we also added `WithCacheKeyPrefix()`: that tells FusionCache to add a prefix to each cache key we will pass to it, solving the issue automatically.

 By default, when no specific prefix is specified, the `CacheName` plus a little `":"` separator will be used.

 Of course it can also be specified manually, by simply using the overload `WithCacheKeyPrefix(prefix)`.

-Basically when doing `_productsCache.Set("Foo123", myProduct)` the actual cache key used in both the underlying memory and distributed cache will be turned from `"Foo123"` to `"Products:Foo123"`, automatically and transparently avoiding any collision between different cache entries from different caches.
+Basically when doing `_productsCache.Set("Foo123", myProduct)` from the example above the actual cache key used in both the underlying memory and distributed cache will be turned from `"Foo123"` to `"Products:Foo123"`, automatically and transparently avoiding any collision between different cache entries from different caches.
+The transformed cache key will be used consistently throughout the entire flow: memory cache, distributed cache, events, etc.

 Ain't it nice 😬 ?